ildarcheg/lenta/README.md

 ### REPRODUCIBLE RESEARCH

-Before final step I decided to check if my research is reproducible and repeat from the beginning with `September 1st, 1999`.
+Before the final step, I decided to check if my research is reproducible and repeat from the beginning with `September 1st, 1999`.

 > I am dealing with 700К articles from now.